npechl/InterTADs/README.md

 The script allows the user to define different folder (or file) names.
 Moreover, the user can choose a folder name for the output table and a option about the Human Genome that is being used (accepted values are [`hg19`](https://www.ncbi.nlm.nih.gov/assembly/GCF_000001405.13/) or [`hg38`](https://www.ncbi.nlm.nih.gov/assembly/GCF_000001405.39)).

-Once every input is provided run the script:
+Once every input is provided, the script can be run by:

 ```
 source("Data_Integration.R")